microsoft/FluidFramework/packages/dds/tree/docs/user-facing/map-merge-semantics.md

 * There is no schema change edit that the `delete` edit is both concurrent to and sequenced after.

 Postconditions:
-* There is no longer a value associated with the given key.
+* There is no longer any value associated with the given key.
+  The value (if any) that was associated with the given key immediately prior to the application of the edit is removed (its status becomes `TreeStatus.Removed`).
-  Note: this will remove whatever value (if any) is associated with the key, even if that value was changed by concurrent edits that were sequenced earlier.
+  Note: this will remove whatever value is associated with the key, even if that value was changed by concurrent edits that were sequenced earlier.

 Removed items are saved internally for a time in case they need to be restored as a result of an undo operation.